-Held annually on June 21, Make Music Day is part of the international Fête de la Musique, taking place in over 1,000 cities across 120 countries.
+Held annually on June 21 to coincide with the summer solstice, Make Music Day is part of the international Fête de la Music taking place in more than 1,000 cities across 120 countries.
 The daylong, musical free-for-all celebrates music in all its forms, encouraging people to band together and play in free public concerts.
-Over 85 U.S. cities and the entire states of Vermont, Connecticut, Hawaii and Wisconsin are participating in this year's celebration, which is going virtual due to the coronavirus pandemic.
-Make Music Day is presented by the NAMM Foundation and coordinated by the non-profit Make Music Alliance.
+This year, over 100 U.S. cities and the entire states of Connecticut, Hawaii, New Mexico, Vermont and Wisconsin are organizing Make Music celebrations, encompassing thousands of music making opportunities nationwide.
+Make Music Day is presented by The NAMM Foundation and coordinated by the nonprofit Make Music Alliance.
 For more information, please visit www.makemusicday.org

 About The NAMM Foundation

 The NAMM Foundation is a non-profit supported in part by the National Association of Music Merchants and its 10,400 members around the world.
-The NAMM Foundation works to advance active participation in music-making across the lifespan by supporting scientific research, philanthropic giving and public service programs.
-For more information about The NAMM Foundation, please visit www.nammfoundation.org.
+The NAMM Foundation works to advance active participation in music making across the lifespan by supporting scientific research, philanthropic giving and public service programs.
+For more information about The NAMM Foundation, visit www.nammfoundation.org.